 What about boxing?
-If you said a boxing ring, you're correct!
-But isn't that an odd name?
-Think about what comes to mind when you hear the word "ring."
-You might think of a ring that you wear on your finger.
-Regardless of what comes to mind, it's certainly one shape: round.
+If you said a boxing ring, you’re correct!
+But isn’t that an odd name?
+Think about what comes to mind when you hear the word “ring.”
+What shape do you picture?
+Most people would think of a circle.
+After all, that’s the shape most rings take.

-If you've ever seen a boxing match, though, you know that boxing rings come in one shape: a square.
-So how did we come to have boxing rings that are square instead of round?
+If you’ve ever seen a boxing match, though, you know that boxing rings aren’t round.
+In fact, they come in a completely different shape—a square.
+So why are they called “rings” if they’re not round?

 The truth is that no one really knows for sure.
-Historians, however, think that the term boxing ring evolved over many years along with the sport of boxing itself.
+Historians, however, think the term “boxing ring” evolved over many years along with the sport of boxing itself.

 People have been pummeling each other with their fists for thousands of years.
 The earliest fights were likely necessary for survival when food and resources were scarce.
-Over time, fighting evolved into an informal hobby people engaged in for sport to prove their toughness or to settle disagreements.
+Over time, fighting became a hobby people engaged in for sport.
+They would fight against an opponent to prove their toughness or to settle disagreements.

-The earliest fights were fierce, bare-knuckled brawls with no rules.
-Spectators would gather around the fighters, naturally forming a circle or ring around them to maximize the viewing area around the fight.
+The earliest boxing fights were fierce, bare-knuckle brawls with no rules.
+Spectators would gather to watch.
+Often, they would naturally form a circle or ring around the fighters.
+This would maximize the viewing area around the fight.

-Eventually, fighters began to battle inside roughly-drawn circles on the ground to establish some basic boundary to keep the fight contained to a manageable area.
-The term "ring" likely came to be used for these fighting circles.
+Eventually, fighters began to face off inside roughly drawn circles on the ground.
+These circles established a boundary to keep the fight contained to a manageable area.
+The term “ring” likely came to be used for these fighting circles.

-Often, spectators forming a ring around fighters would hold up a rope to create a boundary that would keep fighters in the ring and also keep spectators from interfering with the fight.
-Eventually, the brutality of fist fighting without rules inspired Jack Broughton, an English bare-knuckle fighter, to create a set of rules for boxing.
+Often, spectators forming a ring around fighters would hold up a rope.
+They did so to create a boundary that would keep fighters in the ring.
+This also kept spectators from interfering with the fight.
+Eventually, the brutality of fist fighting inspired Jack Broughton, an English bare-knuckle fighter, to create a set of rules for boxing.

-The answer lies in the fact that squares are easier to construct and tend to be sturdier and offer greater flexibility and support.
+Are you WONDERing why the Pugilistic Society chose a square shape over the traditional circle?
+The answer lies in the fact that squares are easier to construct.
+They also tend to be sturdier and offer greater flexibility and support.
 If you think about it, it makes sense.
-Compact discs and pizzas are round.
-However, you won't find any round CD cases or pizza boxes.
-They're all square!
+Blu-ray discs and pizzas are round.
+However, you won’t find any round Blu-ray cases or pizza boxes.
+They’re all squares or rectangles!